RobinWu218/SimDINO/README.md

     train.dataset_path=ImageNet:split=TRAIN:root=<PATH/TO/DATASET>:extra=<PATH/TO/DATASET>
 ```

 Training time is approximately 1 day and you should be able to replicate our reported results.
+An example log on ViT-B/16 can be found [here](assets/SimDNIOv2-vitb16.json).
 The training code saves the weights of the teacher in the `eval` folder every 10 epochs for evaluation.
 You can change the `student.arch` field in `simdino_config.yaml` to train other models.

 You can also use `submitit` if your environment happens to be a SLURM cluster: